ibexa/documentation-developer/docs/api/field_types_reference/addressfield.md

 # Address Field Type

 This Field represents and handles address fields.
-It allows you to customize address Field Types per country.
+It allows you to customize address Fields per country.

 | Name      | Internal name   | Expected input              |
 |-----------|-----------------|-----------------------------|
 | `Address` | `ibexa_address` | `string`, `string`, `array` |

-The Address Field Type is available via the Address Bundle provided by the [ibexa/fieldtype-address](https://github.com/ibexa/fieldtype-address) package.
+The Address Field Type is available via the Address Bundle provided by the `ibexa/fieldtype-address` package.

 ## PHP API Field Type